How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 \textbf{B4:} B4 prioritizes test cases by implementing the ROCKET Metrics~\cite{marijan2013TCP, cho2016history}.
 In the ROCKET Metrics, prioritization value $P=\{P_1, P_2, \cdots, P_n\}$ is calculated as follow:

 where variables in this system are defined as: \bi \item $B_i$: The test result in build $i$. $B_i = 0$ if test passed and $B_i = 1$ if test failed. \item $P_j$: The ROCKET value of test case $j$. \ei The prioritization value $P$ will be ranked in descending order.
-Test cases will be executed in the ranked order.
-For example, in \tbl{B4Example}, ROCKET value for $T_1$ to $T_4$ are $\{0.1, 0.2, 0.9, 0.4\}$.
-Therefore, the execution order will be $\{T_3, T_4, T_2, T_1\}$.
+Test cases will be executed in the ranked orders.
+In example A in~\tbl{Example}, this scheme will calculate the results of $T_1$ to $T_4$ as $\{0.1, 0.4, 0.2, 1.0\}$, and in example B, ROCKET Metric of $T_1$ to $T_4$ is $\{0.2, 0.3, 0.8, 0.3\}$.
+We can observe that the test case failed in the previous two builds or the test case with more failures in the past will have a higher score.
+The metrics and the corresponding orders of the two examples are shown in~\tbl{B4Example}.

 \textbf{C1}: The C1 algorithm was introduced by Zhu et al. in 2018.
 They consider the past test co-failure distributions in test case prioritization~\cite{zhu2018test}.
 Making two test cases as a pair of tests, the co-failure score is calculated by: